mapbox/streambot/readme.md

 var streambot = require('streambot');

 function myFunction(event, callback) {
-  // This is your code to process an event.
+  // This is your custom code to process an event.
   // fire the `callback` when finished, in familiar Node.js-style (err first,
   // result after).